AMICUS CLINIC

 Recovery after breast augmentation surgery

-Here's what the healing journey typically looks like at our Kerala clinic:
+Here's what the healing journey typically looks like:

 First few days after surgery